 First and Second Year Enrichment

-The First Year Enrichment Orientation and Vesper Service is mandatory for all new and transfer students:
+The First Year Enrichment Orientation and Vespers Service is mandatory for all new and transfer students:

-- Vesper Service is an induction ceremony that will mark the students’ official entry into the Miles College family.
-Due to the importance of this ceremony, there are specific attire requirements that must be met:
+- Vespers Service is an induction ceremony that will mark the students’ official entry into the Miles College family.
+Due to the importance of this ceremony, there are specific attire requirements that must be met.

 - Ladies should wear a black suit, black dress, or a black skirt and white blouse.
 Ladies can only wear studded earrings, no big earrings or bangle bracelets, and cannot carry a purse.